Drag Queen Story Time (DQST)

 "just what it sounds like—drag queens reading stories to children in libraries, schools, and bookstores.
 DQSH captures the imagination and play of the gender fluidity of childhood and gives kids glamorous, positive, and unabashedly queer role models.
 In spaces like this, kids are able to see people who defy rigid gender restrictions and imagine a world where people can present as they wish, where dress up is real."
 (Drag Queen Story Hour, 2018)

+It teaches children to embrace their imagination and explore options outside the rigid gender stereotypes that have defined our society for a millennia.
+Children tend to have a natural gender fluidity that can be stilted by the rules and constructs of our world.
 Not only is DQST a fun experience that fosters creativity, but it provides an adult role model who is proud and comfortable with their own gender fluidity.
 It gives an example to those children who may feel the same way.
 It also shows everyone how to embrace, accept, and even feel empathy towards those different from them, even if that difference is something they might not fully understand.
 The hope is that by providing this exposure at an early age, DQSH will help diminish the harrowing effects of bullying.
 “LGBTQ-positive programs like DQSH are a vital part of making the world a safe and affirming place for all children.”
 (DQSH, 2018)

 Bringing a drag queen into libraries and schools as a children’s storyteller brings LGBTQ (and all) youth an experience they would not normally be able to access until their adulthood.
 This is because DQSH is created for children and contains age-appropriate content, whereas a “traditional” drag shows are usually held at bars or concert halls and are meant for an adult audience.